trident01/Getting-and-Cleaning-Data-Project/README.md

 ## code_book.txt

 This file describes the different variables that are considered in the output file "tidyData".
+The file contains details about hte meaning and significance of these features.